KatheerZM/Sanadi2/README.md

 # Sanadi

 An app to draw chain diagrams for hadith narrations.
+See [sanadi.fussilat.com](https://sanadi.fussilat.com/)

 ## Functions:
 1. Draw diagram from user-inputted markup